 } // x is destroyed when the function ends

-- Key Point: Variables with automatic duration are created and destroyed automatically as the block or function starts and ends.
+⚠️ Key Point: Automatically managed by the compiler, variables are created and destroyed automatically as the block or function starts or ends.

 - Use the